This is the multi-page printable view of this section. Click here to print.

 Processes in Kianda are made up of forms.
 Forms contain all the buttons, fields, and rule triggers needed to execute your process.

-Using your Administrator or Design business process role, you will use Kianda Designer to design forms for end users who will use the platform to submit, save and review information, either as named users in the platform, users who receive a link to an anonymous form, or partners who can access shared processes.
+You can use the Designer to design forms for end users who will use the platform to submit, save and review information, either as named users in the platform, users who receive a link to an anonymous form, or partners who can access shared processes.
 These end users will create new process instances or records in the system, or access existing process instances which shows information that has either been saved or submitted in a form.

 When discussing forms we’ll talk about form design that is creating and updating forms within a process using Kianda Designer as well form use which refers to end users who will edit or read forms in a process instance/record in the system, built using the Designer.